wheygladiator/Assignment-2-Final/README.md

 ## Included Files
 `run_analysis.R` contains all the code to perform the analyses described in the project.
-The output of the 5 steps is called `tidydata.txt`.
+The output of the 5 steps is called `tidydata.txt`, which was also uploaded.